Ouakam Airfield: History

-In 1920, Ouakam Airfield was established under French colonial administration by the Armée de l’Air.
-It was aimed at serving colonial interests and emerging airmail routes in the country.
-By the mid-1920s, the airfield supported France's growing air routes in West Africa, which included the Latécoère airmail line that reached Dakar by 1925.
+During the first half of 1912, Lieutenant Féquant made multiple overflights between Bambey, Louga, Thiés, Saint-Louis and Dakar on a Nieuport monoplane.
+A formal landing ground was first established in 1920 under French Colonia administration.
+Known as Ouakam Airfield, it was operated by the Armée de l’Air.
+The airfield was built to serve colonial interests and emerging airmail routes in the country.
+By the mid-1920s, Ouakam Airfield supported France's growing air routes in West Africa, which included the Latécoère airmail line that reached Dakar by 1925.
 In 1934, Ouakam Airfield was formalized as Base Aérienne 160 Dakar-Ouakam, with multiple infrastructure upgrades under facilitation.
 Two hard-surface runways were built intersecting each other.
 Additionally, the Armée de l’Air laid out hangars, fuel depots, barracks, and a small command complex.
 Civilian aircraft also used the airfield, primarily by Air France.

 World War II

 By 1939-1940, Ouakam Airfield hosted fighter units of the Armée de l’Air.
-On August 1940, the airfield came under the Vichy regime.
+In August 1940, the airfield came under the Vichy regime.
 Subsequently, Vichy-controlled forces occupied Dakar-Ouakam, which included both Vichy French Air Force and French Naval Aviation units.
-During the Battle of Dakar (23-25 September 1940), Glenn-Martin 167s of a naval squadron based at Ouakam engaged British and Free French forces attempting to siege Dakar.
-On 29 September, 1941, a Curtiss Hawk of GC I/4 based at the airfield attacked a RAF Sunderland bomber off the coast.
-In 1 March, 1942, a naval air station (Base Aéronavale Ouakam) was constructed, which supported a French Navy torpedo-bomber squadron equipped with Glenn-Martin and Wellington bombers.
+During the Battle of Dakar in 23-25 September 1940, Glenn-Martin 167s of a naval squadron based at Ouakam engaged British and Free French forces attempting to siege Dakar.
+On 29 September 1941, a Curtiss Hawk of GC I/4 based at the airfield attacked a RAF Sunderland bomber off the coast.
+On 1 March 1942, a naval air station (Base Aéronavale Ouakam) was constructed, which supported a French Navy torpedo-bomber squadron equipped with Glenn-Martin and Wellington bombers.
 Facilities included barracks, mess, fuel, ammunition storage, and anti-aircraft defenses.

 After late 1942, Free French and Allied control was established over West Africa, and Ouakam Airfield was reverted to Allied usage.
 Allied planners found that Ouakam Airfield’s runways were too short for heavy aircraft, and that it was unable to handle growing transport air traffic.
 Subsequently, a larger airfield began construction nearby in 1943.
 During the construction, the United States Army Air Forces (USAAF) found Ouakam Airfield's runways unsuitable for heavy bomber and large transport operations, and instead took over a nearby small airfield near Rufisque.
 It was enlarged and renamed to Eknes Airfield.
 The larger airfield, named Mallard Airfield was opened in 1944 for civilian and USAAF operations, while Ouakam Airfield remained as an airbase.
 In the 1950s, the airfield served as a transit base for French colonial forces, which supported operations across West Africa and Indochina.
 Facilities include aircraft hangars, a control tower and operations building, fuel storage, maintenance workshops, and on-site barracks for stationed personnel.

-On 16 March, 1952, the airfield was officially placed on guard duty, with the airfield maintaining minimal staff and facilities.
+On 16 March 1952, the airfield was officially placed on guard duty, with the airfield maintaining minimal staff and facilities.